Funding innovative solutions in water and sanitation

 Who supports AquaFund?

 AquaFund collaborates with many of the most distinctive organizations in the sector and receives funding from various international donors.
-IDB is the largest AquaFund donor followed by the Swiss Cooperation (represented by the State Secretariat for Economic Affairs - SECO and the Swiss Agency for Development and Cooperation - SDC), the PepsiCo Foundation and the Austrian Federal Ministry of Finance.
+IDB is the largest AquaFund donor followed by the Swiss Cooperation (represented by the State Secretariat for Economic Affairs - SECO and the Swiss Agency for Development and Cooperation - SDC), the PepsiCo Foundation, the Austrian Federal Ministry of Finance and the Spanish Agency for International Development Cooperation (AECID).